Sam Davis Architecture

 Architecture that Works

 Sam Davis is Professor Emeritus of Architecture at the University of California at Berkeley where he taught from 1971 until 2009.
-He served as Interim Dean of The College of Environmental Design (2008-09), as Chair of the Department of Architecture (1993-96), and as Associate Dean of the College of Environmental Design (1998-2002).
+He served as the Interim Dean of the School of Social Welfare on the Berkeley campus (2011-12), as Interim Dean of The College of Environmental Design (2008-09), as Chair of the Department of Architecture (1993-96), and as Associate Dean of the College of Environmental Design (1998-2002).
 He has written three books on housing, The Form of Housing, The Architecture of Affordable Housing, and Designing for the Homeless: Architecture that Works.
 He received a Humanities Research Fellowship from the University of California and a Guggenheim Fellowship for his work on homelessness.

 Sam Davis is a graduate of the schools of architecture at UC Berkeley and Yale.
 He became a Fellow of the American Institute of Architects in 1985.

-homeless housing student housing senior housing market rate housing affordable family housing interiors office/retail projects community facilitiesbooksawards
+homeless housing student housing senior housing market rate housing affordable family housing interiors office/retail projects community facilitiesbooks